 Therapist vs. clinical psychologist: what’s the difference?

 As you explore careers in the mental and behavioral health field, you’ll see a lot of words used interchangeably—therapist, counselor, and psychologist, for example.
-While each of these have some overlap, they’re not completely synonymous.
+While each of these has some overlap, they’re not completely synonymous.

 This article explores the similarities and differences between therapists and clinical psychologists.
 The difference between these professions boils down to three main factors:

-• Education
+- Education

-• Licensing
+- Licensing

-• Salary
+- Salary

 Table of Contents

-The sponsored program cards featured on this page were last updated in May 2022.
+The sponsored program cards featured on this page were last updated in March 2026.
 For the most current program information, please refer to the official website of the respective school.

 What is a therapist?

-Marriage and family therapists help people with their family and relationship problems, while substance abuse, behavioral disorder, and mental health counselors work with patients suffering from addiction, alcoholism or other mental health problems.
+Marriage and family therapists help people with their family and relationship problems, while substance abuse, behavioral disorder, and mental health counselors work with patients suffering from addiction, alcoholism, or other mental health problems.

 What is a clinical psychologist?